London SE1 9PX

 Plan your journey to the NT using Transport for London's Journey Planner.
 Enter 'Royal National Theatre' and select 'Place of interest' as the destination.

-There are bicycle racks outside the Espresso Bar at the corner of Theatre Square on the north-west side of the National.
+There are bicycle racks outside the Espresso Bar at the corner of Theatre Square on the north-west side of the National, and opposite the Dorfman Theatre on the East side.

 Barclays Cycle Hire